 Whether you’re looking for a part-time or full-time summer job, you can still make the most out of your summer without compromising family time, hangouts with friends, and relaxation.

-A summer job this 2021 enables college students to have a genuine experience of what it’s like to be part of the working sector.
+A summer job enables college students to have a genuine experience of what it’s like to be part of the working sector.
 The availability of summer jobs and their wage will depend on the state of residence, age, employer, and other factors.
 Labor laws also apply to certain locations and legal ages for work eligibility.

 The U.S. Bureau of Labor Statistics says the top industry that employs workers ages 16 to 24 is healthcare and social assistance, consisting of 9.7% of the population.
 The employment outlook for the related industry anticipates almost four million new careers between 2016 to 2026.